 Whether you already have an idea for a home design, or you’ve already sat down with an architect, it’s important to have all of the construction reference files in one place.
 These would be the layout plan, home design ideas, photographs of various designs, and the list of features you want for your home, such as lighting, window types, wall and molding, and other types of finishes.
-Look into reputable construction companies within your area, as well as suppliers.
+Look for the best and experienced renovation contractors in Toronto as they are particular about planning and take care to attend every area of the work.
 Careful planning will allow you to stick to your budget and schedule and plan for unexpected issues.

 4. Home Warranty